-As a result gameplay in Far Cry 4 has little variation from Far Cry 3 in the grand scheme of things, you’ll still be roaming the countryside accepting side missions while slowly moving through the main plot line that twists and turns around the two primary factions.
+As a result gameplay in Far Cry 4 has little variation from Far Cry 3 in the grand scheme of things as players will still be roaming the countryside accepting side missions while slowly moving through the underlying main plot line that twists and turns around the two primary factions.
 Side missions this time around will have you assassinating key targets, taking over key map locations or helping the citizens in various ways which does bring decent diversity to your Far Cry 4 adventure.

-- Explore hilly mountain terrain in fictional Kyrat which is split between South and North regions.
+- Explore the hilly mountain terrain in fictional Kyrat which is split between South and North regions.

 Review Platform: PC